dvangennip/course_updater/README.md

 ````

 ## Conventions for Moodle groups setup
-While there is some room for configuration, a few ways to extract data from Moodle groups info is hardcoded.
+While there is some room for configuration, a few ways to extract data from Moodle groups info are hardcoded.
 This means a Moodle site needs to follow these conventions to ensure this script works:

 - Projects must be named `Project Group - NAME` (where name is the project name)
 - Project teams must have `team` as part of their name, so `XYZ Team B` works but `class 1 group A` would not.